jimsingh/llm_e2e/README.md

 ## Attention Visualization

 The [visualization notebook](notebooks/05_visualize_attention.ipynb) instruments the model and extracts attention layers during inference.
-We can plots these layers as a heatmap to visualize the attention relationship between tokens.
+We can plot these layers as a heatmap to visualize the attention relationship between tokens.

 ![Attention Patterns for the second to last layer](assets/attention_gpt2_774M_layer11.png) *Attention patterns in the second-to-last layer.
 The model correctly attends to 'brown suitcase' when generating 'a larger', as shown by the highlighted rows for 'a' and 'larger'.*